UW-Solar/Website-Reference/README.md

 If you don't see this panel, go to the menu bar at the top of the page, click **Terminal**, and then click **New Terminal**.
 This will make a new terminal panel appear.

 Open up the [UW Solar Website Repository on GitHub](https://github.com/UW-Solar/Website).
 On this repository, you should see a Green **Code** button.
 When you click on it, a pop up should appear, and it should say **Clone with HTTPS**.
 You should see a URL, copy this URL to use later.
+Inside of the folder you created to store the website, right click and open with the Git Bash terminal.
+The regular command line works as well here.
 Then execute the following commands one after another.
 Wherever it says **URL**, paste the URL from the GitHub page.

 ```
 git init